-However researchers looking at the effect of the Chernobyl disaster on plants reported this week that wheat, rye, oats and barley grown near the area are still contaminated.
+However, researchers looking at the effect of the Chernobyl disaster on plants reported recently that wheat, rye, oats and barley grown near the area are still contaminated.
 Almost half of all samples looked at by scientists from the University of Exeter and the Ukrainian Institute of Agricultural Radiology contained illegal levels of radioactive isotopes.

 But the population boom of mammals especially in the area is still seen as a good sign.
 Despite the mass contamination, Beresford, along with other researchers, believes “the overall effect was positive” for the wildlife in the Exclusion Zone.

 “The burden brought by radiation at Chernobyl is less severe than the benefits reaped from humans leaving the area,” explains plant biochemistry expert Stuart Thompson, who adds that the zone “supports more life than before.”

 Will humans ever be able to return?

 The area has accidentally become one of Europe’s largest nature preserves, serving as a clear testament to the detrimental impact of humans on wildlife.